redixhumayun/pi-rfid/README.md

 The AWS Systems Manager allows remote management of the Pi.
 Documentation on how to set that up can be found [here](https://aws.amazon.com/blogs/mt/manage-raspberry-pi-devices-using-aws-systems-manager/).

-It involves creating a separate user for each device in the IAM console.
-The naming scheme while registering the Pi with AWS is: RaspberryPi-RFID-<location>.
-For example, RaspberryPi-RFID-ID1 and RaspberryPi-RFID-ID4.

 Create a separate activation ID and code for each instance so that each instance has a separate name as mentioned in the previous paragraph.

 ## Install AWS CLI On The Pi